 - Application form

-- 2 positive letters of reference from non-related individuals.
+- 2 positive letters of reference from non-related individuals who know you professionally and/or academically.

 - Official transcripts for all undergraduate and graduate work (unless that work was completed at the University of St. Thomas).